-New Voices in Japanese Studies is published in-house by The Japan Foundation, Sydney with the aim of supporting emerging researchers with connections to Australia and New Zealand.
+New Voices in Japanese Studies is a non-commercial, open-access, peer-reviewed academic journal.
+It is published in-house by The Japan Foundation, Sydney with the aim of supporting emerging researchers with ties to Australia and New Zealand.
 In principle, New Voices in Japanese Studies publishes one issue annually.

 New Voices in Japanese Studies was formerly published as New Voices.
 Volumes 1 to 6, published under the title New Voices, are registered under ISSN 2204-194X.
 Volumes 7 and beyond, published as New Voices in Japanese Studies, are registered under ISSN 2205-3166.